RedBeardCory/savage/README.md

-# savage
+## Savage
-A game about survival
+An in depth game about survival

+### Designed and Built by:

+- Richard

+- Emmanuel

+- Cory

+Written in Java

+Art created by Richard